dusnm/dmenu/README.md

-# My build od suckless' dmenu
+# My build of suckless' dmenu

 ## dmenu - dynamic menu
 dmenu is an efficient dynamic menu for X.